pabloazurduy/notes/machine_learning/ml_oreilly.md

 \text{Gini Impurity}: \quad G_i = 1 - \sum_{k = 1}^{n}{p_{i,k}^{2}}
 $$

 A Gini coefficient of 0 will represent a leaf with only one class, while a Gini of anything positive will have more than one class.
-The Gini coefficient is `1 - sum((ratios)**2)` the only clear scenario is when one ratio is 1 and the others are 0 (pure node), the other distances are more weird to explain, but probably a more impure node is when the ratios are equal (same number of samples of all classes).
-In the case of 2 classes, the Gini coefficient will have numbers between `0` to `0.5` (50%/50%) any other proportion eg: (70%/30%) will have something less than `<0.5`.
+The Gini coefficient is `1 - sum((ratios)**2)` the only clear scenario is when one ratio is 1 and the others are 0 (pure node), the other distances are weirder to explain, but probably a more impure node is when the ratios are equal (same number of samples of all classes).
+In the case of 2 classes, the Gini coefficient will have numbers between `0` to `0.5` (50%/50%) any other proportion e.g.: (70%/30%) will have something less than `<0.5`.

-Finally the CART algorithm will operate iterating over this.
+Finally, the CART algorithm will operate by iterating over this.
 Given a feature $k$ and a split-threshold $t_k$ we will choose those values minimizing the following cost function:

 $$
 \min_{k, t_k} J(k,t_k) = \frac{m_{left}}{m} G_{left} + \frac{m_{right}}{m}G_{right}
 $$

-This algorithm stops when a hyper parameter stopping criteria is reached, such as, `max_depth`, `max_leafs_nodes`, `min_samples_leaf` etc.
+This algorithm stops when a hyperparameter stopping criteria is reached, such as, `max_depth`, `max_leafs_nodes`, `min_samples_leaf` etc.

 There is a second metric that we can use in CART called `entropy`.
 Entropy is similar to Gini Impurity, in the sense that is 0 when there's only one class in the node and positive otherwise.